amphitheatre-app/docs/content/cli/config.md

 ### Options

 ```
--a, --all=false: Show values for all kubecontexts
+-a, --all              Show values for all configs
--c, --config='': Path to Amphitheatre config
+-c, --config <CONFIG>  Path to Amphitheatre config [default: $~/.amp/config]
--k, --kube-context='': Kubectl context to set values against
 ```

 > Use "amp options" for a list of global command-line options (applies to all commands).